 SMEC offers a variety of professional development activities for educators from member and non-member districts throughout the year.
 SMEC is one of the few DESE qualified providers of Sheltered English Immersion endorsement classes for all teachers, including vocational teachers, and administrators.
-Due to the pandemic, in FY21, our professional development courses were primarily offered in a virtual format with some limited in person training necessary for CPI and CPR/First Aid.
-In FY21, 395 educators from 29 public school districts, private schools and Educational Collaboratives took part in SMEC PD activities.
+In FY22, our professional development courses were offered in both virtual and in-person training formats.
+In FY22, 379 educators from 80 public school districts, private schools and Educational Collaboratives took part in SMEC PD activities.